Humanitas University: Academics

 The University education and training are fully integrated with Humanitas Hospital and the Humanitas Research Center, contributing to a model that merges academics, research, and clinical practice.

 Humanitas University has gained international recognition for its research excellence and educational innovation.
 In the Times Higher Education World University Rankings 2025, it was placed in the 151–175 band for clinical and health sciences, and among the top 250 universities worldwide overall.
 As reported in the THE Student 2025 overview of the best universities in Italy, Humanitas ranked eighth nationwide when considering all institutions across all academic disciplines.

-The university also offers the MEDTEC School, a pioneering joint program with Politecnico di Milano that combines medicine and biomedical engineering—considered the first of its kind in Europe.
-Its Simulation Center is one of the largest and most advanced in Europe, spanning over 3,000 square meters and providing early practical training to medical students.
+The university also offers the MEDTEC School, a pioneering joint program with the Polytechnic University of Milan that combines medicine and biomedical engineering—considered the first of its kind in Europe.
+Its Simulation Center is one of the largest and most advanced in Europe, spanning over 3,000 m2 and providing early practical training to medical students.